loveisacat/papercluster/README.md

 directly in 'report.ipynb' via Jupyter lab.

-If you are interested in code execution, please read the following.
+If you are interested in code execution, please read the following:
 For the Python environment preparation please install the required packages.
 pip install -r requirements.txt
 The execution code: python3 papercluster.py